 Why is Healthcare Interoperability Necessary?

-Before we dive deeper into FHIR, let’s explore the landscape in which it exists.
+Before we dive into the details of FHIR, let’s look at the landscape in which it exists.

 The dream of freeing health data from its silos has been discussed for over 3 decades, with numerous standards and initiatives advancing this goal worldwide.
 The potential benefits would be huge, but so are the challenges that exist.